conghanzheng/conghanzheng.github.io/_pages/teaching.md

    <i>Schedule of TA Sessions</i> : <a>We will have a total of five sessions, each session 1, 2, 4, 5 will cover one of the following four topics, session 3 (October 04) will cover the solutions to PS1 and PS2.</a>
    <span style="display: block; margin-top: 10px;"></span>

-   <i>Solutions to Problem Sets</i> : <a>For the solution to each problem set, I will post a solution code script and a pdf.
+   <i>Solutions to Problem Sets</i> : <a>For the solution to each problem set, I will post solution code scripts and a slides.
 Feedback on your solution will be provided by marking and commenting on your solution PDF, which will be sent to you within one week after it is due.</a>
    <span style="display: block; margin-top: 10px;"></span>

    <ul>